md-naim-hassan-saykat/md-naim-hassan-saykat.github.io/_pages/about.md

   <a href="mailto:md-naim-hassan.saykat@universite-paris-saclay.fr">Email</a>
 </p>

-I am an Artificial Intelligence researcher specializing in **Computer Vision, Medical Imaging, Deep Learning, and Transformer-based architectures**.
+I am an Artificial Intelligence researcher specializing in **Medical Imaging, Computer Vision, Deep Learning, and Transformer-based architectures**.
 I am currently pursuing my Master's in Artificial Intelligence at **Université Paris-Saclay**, where I develop **generalizable, explainable, and efficient deep learning systems** for real-world diagnostic and healthcare applications.

 My research focuses on building clinically reliable and generalizable AI systems, with an emphasis on cross-dataset validation, explainability, and real-world deployment.